Strategy, Terrain and Victory in the Urban Barbershop

 Chapter One

-The MInd of the Owner:
+The Mind of the Owner: Laying the Foundation

-If your mind isn't this sharp,
+If your mind isn’t this sharp, you shouldn’t own a shop.

 Chapter Two

-Understanding the Terrain
+The Marketplace: Understanding the Terrain

 One light on a dark block is not luck.
+It is positioning.

 Chapter Three

-Staff & Leadership:
+Staff & Leadership: Commanding the Troop

-Leadership is not authority,
+Leadership is not authority, it is control under observation.

 Chapter Four

-The Business Math:
+The Business Math: Waging war

-Sentiment doesn't balance books.
+Sentiment doesn’t balance books.
+Discipline does.

 Chapter Five

-The spirit of the shop
+Culture & Environment: The spirit of the shop

-before they understand it.
+Client’s feel culture, before they understand it.

 Chapter Six

-Winning the hearts of the people
+The Client: Winning the hearts of the people

-before the client walks in.
+Respect is prepared before the client walks in.

 Chapter Seven

-Competition Strategy:
+Competition Strategy: Maneuvers

-You don't beat competitors,
+You don’t beat competitors, you out-position them.

 Chapter Eight

-Shop Layout & Atmosphere:
+Shop Layout & Atmosphere: The nine grounds

 Flow is an invisible strategy.